beathan/django-akamai/README.rst

 	AKAMAI_CCUAPI_PASSWORD = 'ccuapi_password'
 	AKAMAI_CCUAPI_NOTIFICATION_EMAIL = 'your@email.com'

-There are a variety of ways to use this app in your app:
+There are a variety of ways to use this app in your app.

+**PLEASE NOTE**: Currently, only 100 URLs will be purged per request, requiring that you send additional signals/create additional tasks/call purge() again with separate chunks of URLs/objects.
+The CCUAPI imposes a limit of "about" 100 URLs of 400 characters each, so I have attempted to make the behavior transparent and allow the end user to see the result of each request and respond accordingly.

 Using Signals
 -------------